Research output per year

 In 1995 Paul moved to the Department of Respiratory Medicine at the University Medical Centre Utrecht to initiate his research group.
 During this period, work involved studying the role of intracellular signal transduction pathways in regulating both the production and function of leukocytes.
 Work in his group also demonstrated that PKB-mediated phosphorylation of Forkhead transcription factors (FOXO) was critical for the regulation of leukocyte proliferation and survival.
 These studies laid the groundwork for his further research into the regulation of hematopoietic stem cell-fate decisions.

 In 2005 Paul Coffer was appointed Professor of Pediatric Immunology moving to the Wilhelmina Children's Hospital (UMCU).
-During this time research was expanded to investigate the molecular mechanisms regulating mesenchymal stem cell (MSC) function and the generation of induced pluripotent stem cells (iPSC) as models of disease.
-Furthermore, studies investigating the molecular mechanisms underlying T-regulatory cell function were initiated.
+During this time research was expanded to investigate the molecular mechanisms underlying T-regulatory cell biology in the context of autoimmunity and cancer.

 In 2010 he moved to the UMC Utrecht Center for Molecular Medicine (CMM)as Professor of Cell Biology and in 2013 worked at Memorial Sloan-Kettering Cancer Center (New York) for 14 months in Sasha Rudensky's Lab.